Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 Creating an AI-ready culture is not a one-time transformation; it is a continuous evolution of meaning.

-At Cultural Impact, we guide organizations through this journey in five phases:
+At Cultural Impact, we guide organisations through this journey in five phases:

 Awareness – The Mirror Stage